This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Ambulatory vs. Non-Ambulatory Children
+Surgery for Ambulatory vs. Non-Ambulatory Children

 Walking for these children may also be painful.
 The goal of surgery for an ambulatory child is to help him walk better and more independently, without pain.

-For a child that cannot walk, either at all or without an assistive device, surgery helps to make life more comfortable and may even prevent complications.
+For a child who cannot walk, either at all or without an assistive device, surgery helps to make life more comfortable and may even prevent complications.
 Surgery can help a child feel better and experience less pain while sitting or lying down.
 If the child can walk with an assistive device, like a walker, surgery may help her gain more independence.

 Surgery is not an option for every child, and it is important to try medications and therapies before resorting to surgery.

-Orthopedic Surgery
+Orthopedic Surgery for Cerebral Palsy

-The most common type of surgery that children with cerebral palsy undergo is orthopedic surgery.
-This refers to procedures that address the musculoskeletal system.
 Children with cerebral palsy can attribute most of their symptoms and challenges to problems with muscles, joints, and bones.
 Orthopedic surgeons can offer procedures that have the potential to relax spastic muscles, repair joints, correct deformed bones, and relieve pain.

 Several common types of orthopedic surgical procedures are used to treat children with CP:

 - Osteotomy.
 This type of surgery is used to make improvements to joints.
 A surgeon can realign bones to help a child with movement and posture.[1]
-The effect is often greater mobility and independence, and less pain from joints moving incorrectly.
+The effect is often greater mobility and independence and less pain from joints moving incorrectly.

 - Muscle lengthening.
 Tightness in muscles makes movements difficult and painful for children with CP.
 Surgery can lengthen and release muscles so that they are less stiff and a child can move better.